chiara-andreini/Street-Explorer-Firenze/README.md

 # Street-Explorer-Firenze
-A map-based interactive web application to discover the origin of place names in Florence, Italy.
+A map-based interactive web application to discover the origin of street names in Florence, Italy.